 Student Directory Information

 From time to time, student directory information (e.g., name, grade, photo, awards) depicting activities in the schools is released for use in district publications, on the district website or given to the media.
-Parents who object to the release of their child’s directory information and/or photograph should notify both the superintendent and their child’s building principal in writing by Sept 15.
+Parents who object to the release of their child’s directory information and/or photograph should notify their child’s building principal in writing.